 Cutlery, razors, and other hand-operated tools slot into this trademark class.

-One of the broader classes as it takes in a large number of products that have scientific or computer-based uses.
+One of the broader classes takes in a large number of products that have scientific or computer-based uses.
 This includes, but is not limited to, cash registers, nautical equipment, signaling products, magnetic data carriers, CDs, mp3 files, and sunglasses.

 If a healthcare product does not belong in the pharmaceutical class, it likely belongs here.
 This class covers the instruments that doctors and vets use in their work.
 It also covers things like artificial limbs.